kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I tell my hacker friends I'm hearing this when I get back to my room.
 - They don't believe me.
 - The most marvelous irony about this is that everyone thought they owned me; but only God owns me.
-- They use the Isaiah quote related to this constantly online to me from that moment.
+- They use the Isaiah quote related to this constantly online from that moment.
-- In July 2026 in Bali, it's intense how much they use this reference as I start to realize they're not Israel they're America, and they think *they themselves* own me.
+- In July 2026 in Bali, it's intense how much they use this reference - the words popped up on the (switcheroo'ed) taxi driver's screen on the way to the course even - as I start to realize they're not Israel they're America, and they think *they themselves* own me and God doesn't exist.

 ### Dinner with Steve